genuinetools/img/README.md

 ## Contributing

 Please do!
-This is a young project and can use some love :love:.
+This is a young project and can use some love :heart:.
 Check out the [issues](https://github.com/genuinetools/img/issues).

 The local directories are mostly re-implementations of `buildkit` interfaces to be unprivileged.